elk-audio/elk-docs/docs/html/_sources/documents/devkit_further_topics.md.txt

 $ picocom /dev/ttyXXX -b 115200 -l
 ```

-With a serial connection you can login and have full shell access to the board but files need to be transferred of the network or using a USB storage device.
+With a serial connection you can login and have full shell access to the board, but files need to be transferred over the network or using a USB storage device.
 It might be useful to use `tmux` (installed in the development images) as a terminal multiplexer when working in this way.

 ## Set Up WiFi Connection

-Log-in to the board as root (empty password in the dev image) using a serial cable or a HDMI monitor
+Log-in to the board as root (empty password in the dev image) using a serial cable or an HDMI monitor and USB keyboard.

-- USB keyboard.

 On development images, you need to run the following command at the very first boot or anytime you
 perform an update with a .swu file to flash a new development root filesystem: